rubensworks/PhD-Thesis/content/introduction.md

     and the amount of *querying speedup*.
 3. **The Web is highly *heterogeneous*.**
     <br />
-    Before data can be queried from the Web, the different *formats* and *interfaces* in which data is available need to be considered and harmonized.
+    Before knowledge graphs can be queried from the Web, the different *interfaces* through which data is available, and the different *algorithms* using which the data can be retrieved and combined need to be considered.
 4. **Publishing *evolving* data via a *queryable interface* is costly.**
     <br />
-    Centralized querying interfaces are hard to scale for an increasing number of concurrent clients, especially when the data that is being queried over is continuously evolving.
+    Centralized querying interfaces are hard to scale for an increasing number of concurrent clients, especially when the knowledge graphs that are being queried over are continuously evolving.
     New kinds of interfaces and querying algorithms are needed to cope with this scalability issue.

 ### Outline